NickStrauch13/ooga_team08/doc/DESIGN.md

 #### What Features are Easy to Add

 Creating moving Pacman and ghost objects, stationary pickups and wall objects.
 Tracking Collisions between moving objects and stationary ones.
 Drawing Initial board based on input csv files.
+Adding additional power-ups with new rules should be an easy addition to our code.

 ## High-level Design